slmrsv/beolika/README.md

 ## 👋 Hey, I'm Sayro (ENFJ),

-A FullStack NextJs Developer learning 3D.

-↳ Passionate about architectural visualization and immersive experiences.
+A NextJs FullStack developer with a passion for architectural visualization and immersive experiences.

 📍 Digital Nomad in Bangkok